zobristnicholas/pysonnet/README.md

 # pysonnet
-Python tools for working with Sonnet E&M data
+Python tools for working with Sonnet E&M